Wellness Courses for All

 Location: Room 1197

-Learn gentle Tai Chi movements and breathing techniques to help ease chronic stress and anxiety.
-Learn how to "tune in" to your body and balance your movements.
-New and returning students are welcome.
-Great for musicians and all who want to feel better!
+Participants learn to tune in with their bodies and improve their daily movement habits through the intentional movements of the 10-posture Traditional Yang Family Tai Chi Kung.
+All are welcome.
 Comfortable clothing and shoes are recommended.
 Cindy Hui-Lio is a certified Tai Chi and Qigong instructor by the American Tai Chi and Qigong Association and Massage Therapy, having completed her training at the Shanghai University of Traditional Chinese Medicine.
 Hui-Lio enjoys sharing her 20 years of Tai Chi experience with all on the journey to rediscover their mental and physical connection.

 Alexander Technique for Musicians

-Alexander Technique is offered in spring semester 2020 for ages 13+
+Alexander Technique will be offered in fall semester 2020 for ages 13+

 Instructor: Sally Ahner